 Examinations of their eyes showed clear changes “Nearly all eyes (10 eyes of 5 patients) showed subtle parafoveal pigmented deposits at the level of the retinal pigment epithelium (RPE).”
 All eyes “showed subtle viteliform deposits that increased in number and extended beyond the major arcade of vessels in cases judged to be more severe.
 Four eyes of 2 patients showed RPE atrophy that was noted to increase in area and encroach on the central fovea over time. “ Findings were “fairly symmetrical” between the eyes of each patient.
 Retinal imaging also found clear diseased regions and/or atrophy though the size varied among patients.

 I think it’s important to note that youngest patient in the study was just 37 years old.
-Patient #4 developed IC at the age of 24.
+Patient #4 diagnosed at the age of 23.
 She was taking 400mgs of Pentosan a day.
 She began showing visual symptoms (difficulty with near vision and difficulty reading) at the age of 30, just six years after she was diagnosed.
 She took Elmiron® for a total of 168 months.
 She had the most severe damage in the study with deep scotomas of both eyes.

 Why could this be happening?

 The authors suggest that the retinal cells may be accumulating PPS or a toxic metabolite over time.
 They express concern that “the region of affected tissue may expand over time…” Remarkably, they point to the results of a very early Elmiron study of 2499 patients who received the drug for up to four years in which vision related adverse events were reported including: optic neuritis, amblyopia and retinal hemorrhage.
 (I had never seen that study nor have I seen any discussion of eye complications in Elmiron® research.)